A first-day ESL class activity: Writing ID cards

 Don’t forget the back of the card!

--It can be a useful space to keep a record of homework grades and exam scores.
-Again this will be different for every age/level.
+Recording homework grades and exam scores can be helpful.
+Again, this will be different for every age/level.
 The card below shows the points a university student accrued over a semester.
 The student was graded on homework, classwork, mid-term exam, final exam, and attendance.

 For younger classes, the back side of the card can be used as a sticker reward space.
-I have the students draw two sides of a river bank and sketch some stepping stones in between.
-Every time the student wins a game or completes a task they get to put a sticker on a stone.
+Have the students draw two sides of a river bank and sketch some stepping stones in between.
+Whenever students win a game or complete a task, they get to put a sticker on a stone.
 This student is well on their way to a brand-new eraser…woohooo!

 Review Exercise: ID Card Information Exchange